arthurfsvieira/arthurfsvieira/README.md

 ## Hi!
 I'm Arthur Vieira. </br>...and welcome to my GitHub page! 💻

 - 🔭 I’m currently working on build a strong portifolio
-- 🌱 I’m currently learning PHP 🐘
+- 🌱 I’m currently learning Java ☕
 - 🤝 I’m looking to collaborate on fullstack projects
 - 🎬 Ask me about my favorite movie (Tip:🧠🦋)
 - 📫 How to reach me: arthur.devbr@gmail.com